Skip to main content

 MakeHaven is interested in students 18 and older who want to expand their skill set by working on or leading projects in our community of makers.

 Facilitator Support Interns - This intern assists one or more facilitators by being at the space during their hours.
 They explore the area of work and assist with conducing and organizing events.
 The Intern also documents activities and blogs about what projects are happening.
-There is an internship available in each of Electronics, Craft, Fabrication and Woodworking.
+There is an internship available in: Electronics, Craft, Fabrication and Woodworking.
 These are unpaid internships with an expectation of 4 hours of work per week.

 Community Outreach Intern - The community outreach intern is responsible for getting the word out about MakeHaven.
 The intern will do email and social media marketing as well as connecting with community groups to identify candidates for MakeHaven scholarship and recruit workshop instructors.
 Outreach intern is an 8 hour per week position and unpaid.